PostHog/posthog.com/contents/docs/tutorials/actions.md

 ### Sorting Through Your Events with Actions

 With the goal of making it easier to sort through your events, PostHog introduced the concept of [actions](/docs/features/actions), which are a way to tag and combine events you care about.
+They are an important part of other features in PostHog, such as Cohorts. <!-- Link to Cohorts Tutorial Here -->

 The relationship between events and actions can be both one-to-one or many-to-one.
 What this means is that you can create an action from one event only, such as a "Pageview" action for a `$pageview` event, as well as an action targeting multiple events, like a "Sign Up" action targeting the events `clicked button with text "Sign Up"` and `clicked button with text "Sign Up Now"`.